aeternity/aepp-sdk-js/docs/README.md

 * [@aeternity/aepp-sdk/es/ae/oracle](api/ae/oracle.md): for **Oracle**'s focused development
 * [@aeternity/aepp-sdk/es/ae/universal](api/ae/universal.md): for **Universal** development (includes all SDK features)

-In order to cater to more specific needs, it is recommended to refer to the [contributing Docs](contrib/README.md).
+In order to cater more specific needs, it is recommended to refer to the [contributing Docs](contrib/README.md).

 ### Testing Networks